mattlennon3/awesome-config/README.md

 - [x] change autostart programs/tags depending on device?
 - [ ] find a better way of running & debugging this as you go
 - [ ] system notification helper
-- [ ] reading left aligned text in a browser is annoying when its the only window as its to the left,
+- [ ] ~~reading left aligned text in a browser is annoying when its the only window as its to the left,~~ solved by spotlight & firefox reader mode
-  - [ ] add margin to the left/right side of the client to center the browsers text
+  - [ ] ~~add margin to the left/right side of the client to center the browsers text~~
 - [x] gap increase/decrease/toggle hotkeys
 - [ ] shortcut to make client active on all tags